-The use of SUBDIRS is not restricted to just the top-level Makefile.am.
-Automake can be used to construct packages of arbitrary depth.
+= subdir into src/Makefile.am.
+Automake can be used to construct packages of arbitrary depth this way.

 By default, Automake generates Makefiles which work depth-first ('postfix').
 However, it is possible to change this ordering.
 You can do this by putting '.' into SUBDIRS.
 For instance, putting '.' first will cause a 'prefix' ordering of directories.
 All 'clean' targets are run in reverse order of build targets.